Here’s another reason why you want to keep batteries and chargers in your carry on bags.

 Continue reading “Airline Commercials & Jingles: Memories & Nostalgia Of Air Travel From Our Past”

 ‘Tis the season for local carnivals, fairs, festivals and lots of other events that, at least in the U.S., usually includes soft ice cream, corn dogs, kettle corn, funnel cake, fried stuff on a stick, and “spin and puke” rides.
 Probably in that order. 😉

 When I was a kid, the things I loved the most at the carnival were the games of chance.
-Whether it was squirting water into a clown’s mouth, aiming a wiffle ball to land in a red cup or trying to break balloons with darts, I was positive that I could beat the odds and win that 3’ plush Snoopy I had my eye on.
+Whether it was squirting water into a clown’s mouth, aiming a whiffle ball to land in a red cup or trying to break balloons with darts, I was positive that I could beat the odds and win that 3’ plush Snoopy I had my eye on.
 Unfortunately, although I spent a whole lot of money trying, I never did win that Snoopy.
-But I did win a working kid-sized blender on a carnival roulette wheel once, when I was about seven.
+But I did win a working kid-sized blender on a carnival roulette wheel once when I was about six or seven.